seawaffle/ceremony/README.md

 * pressing x takes you to the mixer, where you can view and modify levels, panning, mutes and solos
 * pressing p takes you to the project screen, where you can save and load projects as well as modify bpm and swing

-the [project wiki](https://github.com/seawaffle/ceremony/wiki) has more information on what is available
+the [project wiki](https://github.com/seawaffle/ceremony/wiki) has more information on what is available, keypresses, etc

 ## inspirations